php0614/AutoAudiovisualizer/README.md

 ----------------------------------------
 Usage

-1.Download the whole repository using git or direct .zip download
+1. Download the whole repository using git or direct .zip download

-2.Run with a virtual server, such as Live Server in Visual code
+2. Run with browser (Either on a virtual Server or on the real server)